 The energy industry is rapidly changing.
-As the grid changes, so does our approach to meeting energy demands.
+As the power grid changes, so does our approach to meeting energy demands.
 We need a diversified group of smart, motivated problem solvers to overcome these challenges.
 MISO’s internship program helps prepare students for future roles as leaders and innovators in the energy industry.

 Our interns are presented with meaningful and challenging projects that will have a direct impact on the success of MISO.
-Interns gain exposure to all aspects of the company and leave with a better understanding of how MISO and the corporate world work together to deliver power to over 42 million Americans.
+Interns gain exposure to all aspects of the company and leave with a better understanding of how MISO and the corporate world work together to deliver power to over 42 million customers.
 MISO’s geographic footprint stretches across 15 states and one Canadian province.
-This allows interns to work with a diverse group of employees all across the nation.
+This allows interns to work with a diverse group of employees across the nation.

 MISO's interns are valued members of our teams.
 Instead of spending all summer making copies and going on coffee runs, interns are given work that contributes to the company's overall goals.
 At the end of the summer, interns will have the opportunity to present their work to executives and employees across the company.

-Each intern will work 40 hours each week from late May to mid-August.
+Each intern will work around 40 hours each week from late May to mid-August.
 Interns are given projects that help develop their skills through real world experience.

 One of the most important aspects of our internship program is to develop interns into well-rounded professionals who are prepared to enter the workforce.